fenago/pytest-quick-start-guide/pytest-quick-start-guide/Lab_7.md

-Chapter 7.
+Lab 7.
 Wrapping Up
 -------------------------------

-In the previous chapter, we learned a number of techniques that can be used to convert `unittest`-based suites to pytest, ranging from simply starting using it as a runner, all the way to porting complex existing functionality to a more pytest-friendly style.
+In the previous lab, we learned a number of techniques that can be used to convert `unittest`-based suites to pytest, ranging from simply starting using it as a runner, all the way to porting complex existing functionality to a more pytest-friendly style.

-This is the final chapter in this quick-start guide, and we will discuss the following topics:
+This is the final lab in this quick-start guide, and we will discuss the following topics: